Finite difference method: The SBP-SAT method

 The SBP-SAT (summation by parts - simultaneous approximation term) method is a stable and accurate technique for discretizing and imposing boundary conditions of a well-posed linear partial differential equation using high order finite differences.

 The method is based on finite differences where the differentiation operators exhibit summation-by-parts properties.
 Typically, these operators consist of differentiation matrices with central difference stencils in the interior with carefully chosen one-sided boundary stencils designed to mimic integration-by-parts in the discrete setting.
 Using the SAT technique, the boundary conditions of the PDE are imposed weakly, where the boundary values are "pulled" towards the desired conditions rather than exactly fulfilled.
 If the tuning parameters (inherent to the SAT technique) are chosen properly, the resulting system of ODE's will exhibit similar energy behavior as the continuous PDE, i.e. the system has no non-physical energy growth.
 This guarantees stability if an integration scheme with a stability region that includes parts of the imaginary axis, such as the fourth order Runge-Kutta method, is used.
 This makes the SAT technique an attractive method of imposing boundary conditions for higher order finite difference methods, in contrast to for example the injection method, which typically will not be stable if high order differentiation operators are used.
+The additive formulation of the SAT terms can simplify the efficient implementations of this method on GPUs or other modern high performance architectures by treating boundary conditions as separate correction terms, in contrast to finite difference methods that impose boundary conditions through direct injection of boundary data.